 Case 1: Petty Jealousy

-At one public company that the Dude worked at, it was fascinating to read the Edgar 10K filings.
+At one public company that the Dude worked at, it was fascinating to read the Edgar 10K filings2.
 Those are the ones that they use to disclose things like "executive compensation".
 At this company, the three EVP (executive vice presidents) were on a merry-go-round of compensation dick measuring.

 Executive 1 got a large stock grant.
 Two weeks later, the other two executives got a stock grant.
 Executive 2 got a $1K a month car allowance.
 One month later, the other two executives got a larger car allowance.